akullpp/awesome-java/README_SOURCE.md

 <!--
 Edit this file, not README.md.
 Project format: - [Name](URL) - A concise, neutral description ending with punctuation.
+Resource format: - [Name](URL) with an optional " - Description ending with punctuation."
+Use absolute HTTPS canonical links and submit one project or resource per pull request.
 -->

 ## Projects